mosayebi/patchy_particle_simulation_lammps/README.md

 "/Applications/VMD 1.9.4a57-x86_64-Rev12.app/Contents/vmd/tachyon_MACOSXX86_64"
 ```
-If you installed VMD in a different folder, you'll need to pass the correct paths via `--vmd_path` and `--tachyon_path` switches.
+If you installed VMD in a different folder, you'd need to pass the correct paths via `--vmd_path` and `--tachyon_path` switches.

 After rendering all tga snapshots are created in the output folder. `ffmpeg` and `convert` can be used to convert the images to png or to make a movie